microsoft/Mastering-the-Marketplace/saas/labs/lab3-create-webhook/README.md

 1. On the Publish dialog, click the **Next** button.
 1. On Select the **Publish** option and click the **Finish** button.

-> This has created the App service and a publish profile.

 ## Exercise: Publishing the Webhook in Partner Center

 Now you will re-publish your offer, this time with a valid webhook URL.

-1. In partner Center, open the **Technical configuration** tab for your offer in your browser.
 1. In another browser tab, open the Azure portal.
 1. Find and click on the Azure function in the Azure portal.
 1. In the left-hand menu find the Functions link and click it.